 3.)
 Be aware of your biases concerning the look of the “ideal” dancer.
 Do you always put the tall, skinny girl with long legs in the front?
 Switch it up and let your dancers know they are valued no matter what their body type.

 4.)
 TALK about body image, in a safe, non-judgmental way.
+Better yet, bring an expert in to do so.
 Let students express their feelings and concerns.
 Recommend help when you think it is appropriate.
 Don’t glamorize, joke about, or encourage disordered eating in any way.
 It is easy for a dancer to begin dieting to “fit in” with what the rest of the group is doing or to meet the teacher’s presumed expectations, but that can quickly spiral into full blown eating disorders or other body image issues.

 5.)
 Teach your students about nutrition, conditioning, and cross-training in a healthy way.
 If you aren’t 100% sure you know how to do this, hire an expert to help.